Did you know that gluten’s symptoms can be found outside the gut?

 Dr. Oz recommended consulting your doctor or eliminating gluten for 2-4 weeks to truly determine if the sensitivity is there.
 In other words, “Elimination Diet.”

 The Elimination Diet has received a ton of buzz as of late, but it’s something I have practiced, preached and mastered over the past several years.
-It is the primary reason my clients have so much success with their own gut healing.
+It is the primary reason my clients have so much success with their own gut healing when they pair it with the ultimate gut healing journal HERE.

 If you need some extra hand-holding, consider grabbing The Gutsy Girl’s Bible: an approach to healing the gut and/or my 28-day meal plan via The Leaky Gut Meal Plan HERE.